zooduck/zooduck-web-components/README.md

 | right-icon-hide-password | Yes | password | Interactive icon that hides the password when clicked. | fas fa-eye-slash* |
 | right-icon-show-password | Yes | password | Intetractive icon that shows the password when clicked. | fas fa-eye* |

-*icons provided by Font Awesome - https://fontawesome.com/license
+*icons by Font Awesome - https://fontawesome.com/license

 For example, to set an icon for the left-icon (assuming you are using Font Awesome icons):